Aplacaca/A-simple-S-V-Channel-Generator-and-Implementation-of-EVD-based-Fully-Digital-Beamforming/README.md

 # PyMIMO
-To implement a NR MIMO simulator
+To implement some simulations on BF